How Layers of Inflation Affect Consumer Prices

 However, some fixed-income securities offer better inflation-fighting potential, underscoring the possible appeal of holding a diversified bond portfolio.
 For example, Treasury inflation-protected securities (TIPs) are designed to protect investors against inflation.

 The face, or principal, value of TIPS adjusts along with the inflation rate.
 So, when inflation rises, TIPS’ values also rise (and when inflation drops, TIPS’ values decline).
-Moreover, when inflation rises, the interest payments from TIPS also increase because those payments are based on the adjusted principal value.
+Moreover, when inflation rises, interest payments on TIPS also increase because they are based on the adjusted principal.

 As Figure 3 illustrates, a diversified portfolio of stocks, bonds and real assets can help curtail the negative effects of inflation.
 Over time, many asset classes have historically delivered returns that outpaced inflation.